interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 4. Check that the remaining **total** (``free`` + used) collateral is greater than ``MinimumCollateralVault`` (``Vault.collateral - withdrawAmount >= MinimumCollateralVault``).

   a.
 Raise ``ERR_MIN_AMOUNT`` if this check fails.
-The Vault must close its account if it wishes to withdraw collateral below the ``MinimumCollateralVault`` threshold, or request a Replace if some of the collateral is already used for issued PolkaBTC.
+The vault must close its account if it wishes to withdraw collateral below the ``MinimumCollateralVault`` threshold, or request a Replace if some of the collateral is already used for issued PolkaBTC.

-5. Call the :ref:`releaseCollateral` function to release the requested ``withdrawAmount`` of DOT collateral to the specified Vault's account (``vault`` AccountId) and deduct the collateral tracked for the Vault in ``Vaults``: ``Vault.collateral - withdrawAmount``.
+5. Call the :ref:`releaseCollateral` function to release the requested ``withdrawAmount`` of DOT collateral to the specified Vault's account (``vault`` AccountId) and deduct the collateral tracked for the vault in ``Vaults``: ``Vault.collateral - withdrawAmount``.

 6. Emit ``WithdrawCollateral`` event